emigm/anker/README.md

 # Anker
 Anker is the result of a personal initiaciative to start using Ansible and Docker to deploy HTTP Services written in Python.
-The current version deploy an Echo HTTP service in a local environment.
+The current version deploys an Echo HTTP service in a local environment.

 # Dependencies